epsilon537/boxlambda/about.markdown

 - USB HID Keyboard and Mouse support.
 - Picolibc-based standard C environment.
 - DFX Partial FPGA Reconfiguration support.
-- Test application suite covering all SoC components, running on both FPGA and Verilator.
+- Test application suite covering all SoC components, running on FPGA and Verilator.
 - Linux CMake and Bender-based Software and Gateware build system.

 ## Key Goals

 - Create a sandbox for experimenting with software and FPGA gateware:
     - It should be **easy** to jump in and do something: create, hack, tinker.
-        - **Simple Enough for One Person**: A motivated individual can develop a solid understanding of the entire system, including both software and hardware.
+        - **Simple Enough for One Person**: A motivated individual can develop a solid understanding of the entire system, including software and hardware.
         - **Deterministic Behavior**: The duration of operations such as internal memory or register access must be predictable by design.
         - **Self-Contained Run-Time Environment** supporting high-level interactive and low-level systems programming.
     - Create a **Modular Architecture** allowing for a mix-and-match of software and hardware components.
 Optionally, support Partial FPGA Reconfiguration.